alexisbourdais/ChloroBras/README.md

     --formatAsm             Default: ".fasta"

     Assembler
-    --assembler             Choose assembler to use (all, [getorganelle], fastplast or orgasm) 'Orgasm' and 'all' are only available for assembling workflow
+    --assembler             Choose assembler to use ('all', ['getorganelle'], 'fastplast' or 'orgasm') 'Orgasm' and 'all' are only available for assembling workflow

+    Quality control
+    --qc                    To activate qc

     Trimming
     --trimming              Add trimming step with 'fastp' or 'trimgalore'.
 Default: none

     Annotation
-    --annotation            Choose annotator to use (['all'], 'mfannot', 'organnot')
+    --annotation            Choose annotator to use ('all', 'mfannot', 'organnot').
+Default: none

     GetOrganelle
-    --getIndex             Index of GetOrganelle, default: "embplant_mt,embplant_pt"
+    --getIndex              Index of GetOrganelle, default: "embplant_pt"
     --getKmer               Size of kmers, default: "21,45,65,85,105"

     Sqtk
     --seqtkSubsamp          Subsampling, default: 2000000.
 Set to 0 to deactivate (assembly can be time-consuming)

     FastPlast
     --fastIndex             Index of Fast-Plast, default: "Brassicales"

     OrgAsm
-    --orgasmProbes         Index of ORGanelle ASseMbler, default: "protChloroArabidopsis"
+    --orgasmProbes          Index of ORGanelle ASeMbler, default: "protChloroArabidopsis"

-    Mummer
+    Mummer - Quast
+    --quast                 To activate quast
-    --nucmerRef            Path to Fasta reference for alignment, default: "./Data/brassica_oleracea.fasta" --mummerAxe            Size of X-axis (fonction of genome's size), default (plastome): "'[0:154000]'" --mummerFormatOut      Format of the plot, default: "png"
+    --refFasta              Path to Fasta reference for alignment and quast, default: "./Data/brassica_oleracea.fasta" --refGff                Path to Gff reference for quast, default: "./Data/brassica_oleracea.gff" --mummerAxe             Size of X-axis (fonction of genome's size), default (plastome): "'[0:154000]'" --mummerFormatOut       Format of the plot, default: "png"

     Mafft
     --mafftMethod           Alignment methods, default: "auto"

     Phylogeny
     --phylogeny             Choose phylogenetic tool (['raxml'], 'iqtree' , 'raxmlng' or 'all')

     Raxml
     --raxmlModel            Model uses by RAxML, default: "GTRGAMMAI"

     IQtree
     --iqtreeModel           Model uses by IQtree, default: "GTR+I+G" --iqtreeOption          Use to add option to iqtree: "--option argument"

     Raxml-ng
     --raxmlngModel          Model uses by RAxML-NG, default: "GTR+G+I" --raxmlngBootstrap      Bootstrap number, default: 200
     --raxmlngOption         Use to add option to Raxml-ng: "--option argument"

 - The help message can be displayed with the command `nexftlow run ChloroBras.nf --help`